HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging

 \section{The \algo\ Algorithm}

 This section introduces \algo, the \emph{Heterogeneous Agents Mastering Messaging to Enhance Reinforcement learning} algorithm, designed for the cooperative MARL setting discussed above.

-There are multiple local and independent agents in an environment given tasks.
+There are multiple local and independent agents in an environment that are given tasks.
 Depending on the domain, they may take discrete or continuous actions to interact with the environment.
-As also stated before, we introduce a single central agent into the environment.
-This agent is relatively powerful and is capable of 1) obtaining a global view of all the other agents present in an environment and 2) transmitting messages to them.
+In \algo, we introduce a single, relatively powerful central agent into the environment, capable of 1) obtaining a global view of all the other agents present in an environment, and 2) transmitting messages to them.
 It learns a separate policy and aims to support the local team by communicating short messages to them.
 It is designed to use both a global or local reward structure.
-Hence, local agents' private observations will now have additional messages sent to them by the central agent and they can choose to use or discard it while learning their policies.
+As a result, local agents' private observations will now have additional messages sent to them by the central agent and they can choose to use or discard this information while learning their policies.